bitrise-io/devcenter/_articles/reviews/install-any-additional-tool-draft.md

 published: false

 ---
-If you need something you can't find a Step for, you can always install & use tools with scripts or Script steps.
+If you need something you can't find a Step for, you can always install and use tools with scripts or Script steps.

 Just add a `Script` step to your Workflow, and either write your script there, or run a script from your repository.

-_Passwordless `sudo` is enabled on all of our build virtual machines, so you can freely use `sudo` if you need it._
+_Passwordless_ `_sudo_` _is enabled on all of our build virtual machines, so you can freely use_ `_sudo_` _if you need it._

 Once you have a working script, **you can also transform it into a Step** and optionally share it with others (through our StepLib).
-You can find a template and more information about how you can create your own Step at: [https://github.com/bitrise-steplib/step-template](https://github.com/bitrise-steplib/step-template "https://github.com/bitrise-steplib/step-template")
+You can find a template and more information about how you can create your own **Step at our Github Steplib template**.

 ## Step by step setup